ionos-enterprise/ionos-enterprise-sdk-java/README.md

 Deletes the specified volume.
 This will result in the volume being removed from your data center.
 Use this with caution.

-After retrieving a volume, either by getting it by id, or as a create response object, you can call the `delete` method directly on the object:
+After retrieving a volume, either by getting it by ID, or as a create response object, you can call the `delete` method directly on the object:

 ```
 deleteVolume(String dataCenterId, String volumeId)